sashman/my_attire_demo_ui/README.md

 # Quarantine

- Show ppl's iniciatives when they were in qurantine
+ Show ppl's initiatives when they were in quarantine.

 ## Stack
   - Nextjs